dyo/dyo/README.md

 ## Comparison

-The library is much alike React, so it's only natural that a comparison of the differences is in order; Which if succesfull might manage to highlight why it exists.
+The library is much alike React, so it's only natural that a comparison of the differences is in order; Which if successful might manage to highlight why it exists.

 #### Re-parenting